kfonge/Coin_Toss/ReadMe.md

 # Overview

-This is a DOM based coin toss game -- heads or tails built with HTML, CSS and JavaScript
+Coin Toss is a DOM based coin toss game of Heads or Tails built with HTML, CSS and JavaScript

 Requirements were that the game must: